MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker range="<=sc-dpm-2019"

-### File Server end user recovery (EUR) is not available when using Modern Backup Storage (MBS)
+### File Server end user recovery (EUR) isn't available when using Modern Backup Storage (MBS)

-**Description**: If you use Modern Backup Storage (MBS) with DPM 2016 or later, File Server EUR is not available.
+**Description**: If you use Modern Backup Storage (MBS) with DPM 2016 or later, File Server EUR isn't available.

 **Workaround**: None.
-File Server EUR is not supported when using MBS.
+File Server EUR isn't supported when using MBS.

 ::: moniker-end

 ::: moniker range="sc-dpm-2022"

-### File Server end-user recovery (EUR) is not available when using Modern Backup Storage (MBS)
+### File Server end-user recovery (EUR) isn't available when using Modern Backup Storage (MBS)

-**Description**: File Server end user recovery (EUR) is not available with DPM 2022 since it uses Modern Backup Storage.
+**Description**: File Server end user recovery (EUR) isn't available with DPM 2022 since it uses Modern Backup Storage.

 **Workaround**: None.
-File Server EUR is not supported when using MBS.
+File Server EUR isn't supported when using MBS.

 ::: moniker-end

 ## <a name="BKMK_Data"></a>Data protection issues

-### DPM does not back up shared VHDX
+### DPM doesn't back up shared VHDX
-**Issue**: DPM can't back up VMs using shared drives (which are potentially attached to other VMs) as the Hyper-V VSS writer cannot back up volumes that are backed up by shared VHDs.
+**Issue**: DPM can't back up VMs using shared drives (which are potentially attached to other VMs) as the Hyper-V VSS writer can't back up volumes that are backed up by shared VHDs.

 **Workaround**: To avoid potential data loss, use another method to back up data on the shareable VHD.